-I’m two-and-a-half-years older than my little brother but our age difference has never come in to play.
+I’m 2-and-a-half-years older than my little brother but our age difference has never come in to play.
 We’ve always been the same age even if we’re not.
 I think we were lucky that way; our mom had us close enough together that the meager head start I got at life has never amounted to much of anything.
 We probably should have just been born twins — that’s how tight our brotherly run has been.

 Watching Henry begin to bond with his baby bro has started to steal my heart in mind-blowing ways lately.
 He’ll wander over to Charlie sitting there in his Bumbo or rolling around on the floor and he’ll lean in to the little guy and blow a big farty kiss on his baby belly and Charlie cracks up laughing.
 That’s when it really slams into me, the magical fact that I’ve got two brothers as sons now.
 It wasn’t something I had ever dreamed of or imagined.
 It wasn’t something I could possibly plan.
 It just happened, with luck, with fortune.